bcgov/aps-infra-platform/documentation/resources/api-discovery.md

 Despite the name `dataset`, don't think that all API's need to serve *data*.
 Many API's provide services, for example, the [BC Route Planner API](https://api.gov.bc.ca/devportal/api-directory/740?preview=false) returns vehicle routes between start and end points.

-!!!info
+!!! info
   Think of `datasets` as API metadata records.
-!!!

 Clicking on the API name opens the full API listing details.
 ![BC Route Planner API listing details](assets/api-directory-listing.png)

-Here, additional metadata details defined in the `dataset` are visible, as well as the associated product(s) which consumers can request access to.
+Here, additional metadata details defined in the `dataset` are visible, as well as the associated `products` which consumers can request access to.

-!!!info
+!!! info
   `products` bundle one or more gateway services which are protected in the same way.
 They are used to manage consumer access.
-!!!

 ## Sharing Your API